liquidprompt/liquidprompt/README.md

 A liquid prompt displaying everything (a rare event!) may look like this:

-`code ⌁24% ⌂42% 3d/2&/1z [user@server:~/ … /code/liquidprompt]↥ master(+10/-5,3)*+ 125 ± `
+`code 🕤  ⌁24% ⌂42% 3d/2&/1z [user@server:~/ … /code/liquidprompt][pyenv]↥ master(+10/-5,3)*+ 125 ± `

-It displays:
+It (may) displays:

+* A tag associated to the current shell session (you can easily add any prefix tag to your prompt, by invoking `prompt_tag MYTAG`).
+* The current time, either as numerci values or an analog clock,
-* a green ⌁ if the battery is charging and above a given threshold, a yellow ⌁ if the battery is charging and under threshold, a red ⌁ if the battery is discharging but above threshold;
+* a green ⏚ if the battery is charging, above the given threshold, but not charged, a yellow ⏚ if the battery is charging and under threshold, a yellow ⌁ if the battery is discharging but above threshold, a  red ⌁ if the battery is discharging and under threshold;
 * the average of the batteries remaining power, if it is under the given threshold, with a colormap, going more and more red with decreasing power;
 * the average of the processors load, if it is over a given limit, with a